 Frequently asked questions

-How do I make a thick smoothie bowl without banana?
-Frozen bananas are certainly not required to make an extra thick smoothie bowl.
 Use avocado to thicken your smoothie, and frozen berries instead of ice.
-You could also use another creamy fruit like mango or peach to thicken as well - just make sure it's frozen!
+You could also use another creamy fruit like mango or peach to thicken as well - frozen or fresh!

-Which ingredients make a thick smoothie?
 Half of a ripe avocado is our secret weapon.
-Combined with frozen fruit, it makes an incredibly thick and creamy smoothie.
-Some recipes call for frozen banana which works, but adds banana flavor and sweetness, which sometimes isn't needed.
+Combined with frozen fruit, it makes an incredibly thick and creamy consistency.
+Some smoothie bowl recipes call for frozen banana which works, but adds banana flavor and sweetness, which sometimes isn't needed.
 Nut butters also contribute to a thicker smoothie bowl.

 - 1-2 cups frozen berries